IshaLamboo/Coursera_Getting_Cleaning_Data/README.md

 Usage:
 1. Unzip the dataset into the working directory in its original folder structure.
-2. Install packages dplyr and tidyr if not present.
+2. Install package dplyr if not present.
 3. Run the script.

 Details: